KenjxJJ/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script to list files in a long format with group IDs

 # 6-firstdirectory
-Script to create my_firstdirectory in /tmp/
+Script to create my_first_directory in /tmp/

+# 7-movethatfile
+Script to move file betty from /tmp/ to /tmp/my_first_directory